 I am passionate about politics, history, peace, conflict transformation and European integration.
 My regional focus is the European Union, East Africa and Colombia.
 I am very much pro-European to overcome nationalism and strengthen internal peace in Europe, thus I have been more than a decade a member of the Young European Federalists (JEF).
 Ultimately, I am also in favor of other regional integration projects around the globe, particularly in Africa and Latin America.

-Moreover, I am co-coordinating with Eliana Jimeno the Towards an Inclusive Peace forum in Caux, Switzerland, from 11-15 July 2018 where we address violent extremism from a peacebuilding perspective and include tools of restorative justice.
+Moreover, I am co-coordinating with Eliana Jimeno the Towards an Inclusive Peace forum in Caux, Switzerland, since 2017 and the next event takes place 9-14 July 2019 where we address violent extremism from a peacebuilding perspective and focus on the topic of prevention.